paractmol/h1_hamsterver/README.md

 # HackerOne Report Downloader

-This script downloads the latest disclosed reports from HackerOne.
-The reports are saved in markdown files in the `downloads/reports` directory and can be added to the LLM for analysis and an easier way to search for vulnerabilities.
+Download the latest disclosed reports from HackerOne and save them in markdown files in the `downloads/reports` directory for later LLM use.

 ## History